Senior Vice President & Relationship Manager, Partner

 Professionally, Ms. Miller serves as the Vice President of the Texas Chapter of the National Association of Securities Professionals (NASP), serves as STMM’s liaison to the Texas Association of Public Employee Retirement Systems (TEXPERS) serving on the Legislative Committee and is a member of Texas Wall Street Women.

 In 2011, the Austin Business Journal named Ms. Miller one of the city’s “Women of Influence.”
-She is a founding board member for the Williams-Pyro Firefighters’ Foundation, and also currently serves on the board for the First Tee of Greater Austin, the Gala Committee for the Texas Chapter of the National Center for Missing and Exploited Children, the Executive Leadership Team of the Austin Chapter of the American Heart Association as member of the “Circle of Red” and is a member of “Juliette’s Circle” which supports the Girl Scouts of Central Texas.
-Ms. Miller also serves on the President's Council for Seton Medical Center at the University of Texas.
+She is a founding board member of the Williams-Pyro Firefighters’ Foundation, serves on the board of directors of The First Tee of Greater Austin, and is a founding member of “Juliette’s Circle” which supports the Girl Scouts of Central Texas.
+Ms. Miller also serves on the President's Council for the Dell Seton Medical Center at the University of Texas and on the Community Advisory Council for The Ronald McDonald House Charities of Central Texas.
 She previously served as the Chairman of the Board of the Make-A-Wish Foundation of Central and South Texas and as a member of the Greater Austin Crime Commission.